 Hart added there could be rot issues at the base of some piles, but we do not know this yet.

 Hartwick says Pacific Industrial & Marine was hired to: “… drive a total of 27 pilings.
 There are 20 pilings on the wharfhead and approach that are being replaced.
 That’s very tidal dependant.

 At low tide they have to access the cross braces that are underneath the dock, that holds the pilings together.
 They have to come back at high tide to access the tops of the pilings from their boats.
 So there is a lot of back and forthing, depending on the tides.
-All the pilings on the north float, the one closest to Squirrel Cove Store, are being removed.
-A new float arrives on Thursday night at 6 PM … On the south float, all the wooden pilings are being removed and replaced with steel ones …”
+All the pilings on the west float, the one closest to Squirrel Cove Store, are being removed.
+A new float arrives on Thursday night at 6 PM … On the east float,* all the wooden pilings are being removed and replaced with steel ones …”